 Workshops – 4 full day seminars held at The University of Manchester which include lectures, discussion groups and experiential work.

-The experience of Large Groups to explore the social context in relation to personal and professional development.
+The experience of a Large Group to explore the social context in relation to personal and professional development.

 All students studying for the Manchester Diploma in Groupwork Practice receive group analytic psychotherapy as an integral part of their training experience.

 Students wishing to continue training can apply for the Qualifying Course in Group Analysis (applications should be submitted in January each year).
-Alternatively, students may apply to remain in therapy-only for a further period of time following the completion of the course if they need time to consider further training subject to availability.
+Alternatively, students may wish to remain in therapy for a further period of time following the completion of the course if they need time to consider further training.

 All prospective applicants are asked to talk to the Course Director prior to sending in a formal application.

-Please email the GAN administrator for further details of the course including the dates.
-Fees for 2017-18 £4,845 (The fees include the therapy component of the course which is an integral part of the training experience, seminars, Large Groups and the National Learning Experience) here
+Please email the GAN administrator here for further details of the course including the dates.
+Fees for 2018-19 £5,195 (The fees include the therapy component of the course which is an integral part of the training experience, seminars, Large Groups and the National Learning Experience).